buddha216g/CarND-LaneLines-P1/README.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when ...during curves the left/right lanes are moving over to the road

-Another shortcoming could be ...
+Another shortcoming could be ...region masking is fixed by co-ordinates, hence not working during bends

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to ...improve lane detections in the draw lanes function...so it will work for curves

-Another potential improvement could be to ...
+Another potential improvement could be to ...improve region masking